Mickael-Galliez/ml17s/assignments/assignment03.md

         conda install -c conda-forge tensorflow
         pip install tflearn

+##### data_batch_1 file not found error
+If you encounter this error then go to the cifar10.py file mentioned in the error and add the following line after function name on line 57.
+In order to add go to the start of the line press space 4 times (for indentation purpose) then add the following line.

+        fpath = os.path.join('cifar-10-batches-py',fpath)

 ### Tasks
 #### 1. Create, Train and Save a CNN Model:
 First task is to use the code from tflearn CNN for CIFAR-10 given at [link](https://github.com/tflearn/tflearn/blob/master/examples/images/convnet_cifar10.py) and modify it according to the following architecture.
 Run the algorithm for 5 epochs and save the model using the **mode.save('filename')** command at the end of the code.
 Skeleton code is given in file tf_cnn_train.py.